 The automotive industry has been at the forefront of driving innovations in screw manufacturing for automated assembly.
 Some notable innovations include:

-Self-tapping screws reduce the need for pre-drilled holes, making the assembly process faster and more efficient.
+a.
+Self‑tapping screws -- reduce the need for pre‑drilled holes, making the assembly process faster and more efficient.
 This innovation has found applications in other industries where rapid assembly is required.

 Reading more:

-Automotive manufacturers have developed advanced torque control mechanisms to ensure precise tightening of screws.
-These mechanisms prevent over or under tightening, reducing the risk of damage and ensuring consistent assembly quality.
+b.
+Torque control mechanisms -- advanced systems ensure precise tightening of screws, preventing over‑ or under‑tightening, reducing the risk of damage, and guaranteeing consistent assembly quality.

 2. Electronics Industry Innovations